-- Yu-Gi-Oh! has the Hungry Burger card, a hamburger with impressive dentition.
+- The Hungry Burger is an old example, a hamburger with impressive dentition.
 However, it's a ritual summon with less attack power than most basic monsters and no special effect.

 - Half of the Naturia is made up of really cute fruit with huge, cutesy faces.